Venafi/cert-manager-venafi-demo/README.md

 3. Initialize helm if not yet initialized: `helm init`

-4. Edit docs/venafi/charts/venafi-issuer/values.yaml file and configure your TPP\Cloud connection parameters there.
+4. Edit /charts/venafi-issuer/values.yaml file and configure your TPP\Cloud connection parameters there.
 You also can disable issuers by setting their enable parameter to "false"

-5. Change dir to the <cert manager directory>/docs/venafi

 6. If you were trying cert-manager before please cleanup your previous installation: make clean